Postnatal depression

 Talking treatments

-If you have mild symptoms of postnatal depression, your doctor may suggest a guided self-help programme.
-These are based on the principles of cognitive behavioural therapy (CBT).
-CBT aims to change how you think and behave in different situations.
+• CBT aims to change how you think and behave in different situations.
 In guided self-help, you’re provided with printed information or a web-based programme.
 A professional trained in CBT supports you on the programme.
+If you have more severe depression, they may offer you face-to-face CBT sessions.

-Another type of talking therapy you may be offered is called interpersonal psychotherapy.
-This focuses on identifying how your relationships relate to your feelings.
+• IPT focuses on identifying how your relationships relate to your feelings.
 It explores your emotions and looks at how you can change how you respond to people.

 Medicines

 If you have moderate or severe depression, your doctor may suggest you try antidepressant medicines.
-You may have these as well as, or instead of talking therapies.
+You may have these as well as, or instead of, talking therapies.

 Antidepressants can take at least two weeks to start working and you may need to take them for several months.
 This helps to prevent your postnatal depression from returning after you start to feel better.
 Your doctor will advise you on how long to keep taking them.